Alumni in Retailing

 After graduating from UF, I went to work for JC Penney as a Merchandise Manager in the Plantation, Florida store.
 After five years of learning the fundamentals of retailing and how a store operates, I moved to the JC Penney corporate headquarters in Dallas as Assistant Buyer in the Children's Apparel Division.
 I managed and bought key categories in Men's, Children's and Home Textiles.
 I was involved in several executive level projects and sat on varying key company initiative task forces.

-I was recruited by City Furniture through the Career Expo and their partnership with the Miller Center for Retailing.
+I was recruited by City Furniture through the Career Expo and their partnership with the Miller Retail Center.
 City Furniture's impressive growth and advancement opportunities were the selling point for me.
 Their performance based culture allowed me to move very rapidly though the hierarchy of management positions.
 I was promoted to my current position of General Manager after only 18 months with the company!

 Retailing for me was a first choice from high school years on.
 We were raised in a rural environment and the world seemed filled with opportunities to add value to products.
 Early experiences included milking the cow and selling the milk, buying biddies and selling the fryers six weeks later, chickens would lay eggs that could be sold in grocery stores.
 There were grapefruit, fig, and tangerine trees that could be harvested and the product sold.
 Yes, there were lawns to be mowed and houses to be painted; but adding value to a product and selling it seemed a more exiting and productive course to pursue.